LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-2/studio/_index.md

 ## Bonus Mission

-Using the spacial fields to create a map, create a viz to answer the following question:
+Using the spacial fields in `libraries.csv` (latitude, longitude), create a map viz to answer the following question:

 1. For a specific state within your region, how many children's programs were there for each county?